-Non-magnetic materials display XNLD if the valence orbitals around the absorbing atoms are anisotropic, e.g. in non-centrosymmetric ferroelectric domains [36,37].
-The secondary electron emission that gives rise to XNLD intensity is proportional to the intensity of K-edge $(1s \rightarrow 2p)$ and L-edge $(2p \rightarrow 3d)$ transitions that take place from spherically symmetric filled (core) states to available (valence) states that are anisotropic if the symmetry is lower than cubic (Fig. 12).
-Anisotropic valence states imply anisotropic absorbtion and thus anisotropic secondary electron emission.
-The linearly polarized X-ray beam thus represents a "search light" by analogy with an electric torch whose beam is swept around some scene of interest [37,18].
+Non-magnetic materials display XNLD if the valence orbitals around the absorbing atoms are anisotropic, for example, in non-centrosymmetric ferroelectric domains.[36,37] The secondary electron emission that gives rise to XNLD intensity is proportional to the intensity of K-edge (1s $\rightarrow$ 2p) and L-edge (2p $\rightarrow$ 3d) transitions that take place from spherically symmetric filled (core) states to available (valence) states that are anisotropic if the symmetry is lower than cubic (Figure 12).
+Anisotropic valence states imply anisotropic absorption and thus anisotropic secondary electron emission.
+The linearly polarized X-ray beam thus represents a "search light" by analogy with an electric torch whose beam is swept around some scene of interest.[37,18]